aryan-binazir/JavaScript-Small-Problems/README.md

 # JavaScript-Small-Problems
-Set of small problem in Ruby from Launch School
+Set of small problem in JavaScript from Launch School